Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 ![Choosing the Right Static Site Generator Infographic][Infographic]

 With everything said & done, do let me know if you enjoy reading these contents.
-Find me on Twitter: [@Jarmosan][My Twitter] and/or [subscribe to my newsletter][My Newsletter] to get personalized content delivered to your inbox.
+Do let me know through my [contact details](../../about/#contact-me).

 <!-- Reference Links -->
 <!-- * Assets -->